 Cose’s Bone to Pick: On Forgiveness, Reconciliation, Reparation and Revenge, was published by Atria (a Simon and Schuster imprint) in April 2004.
 The book is a wide-ranging look at a number of societies-the United States, Ghana, South Africa, East Timor, and Peru among them-and their ways of coping with cruelty and pain.
-The Washington Post had this to say: “The complex questions surrounding ‘forgiveness, reconciliation, reparation, and revenge’ Bone to Pick ranges over centuries of contested histories, across five continents, spinning individual tragedies in and out of collective traumas, seeking the nature of ‘forgiveness, albeit as a proxy for a larger set of values.’ … The truth may be a prized (and politicized) commodity in the quest for social justice, but as Cose observes, quoting Czech novelist Milan Kundera, ‘The struggle of man against power is the struggle of memory against forgetting.’
+The Washington Post had this to say: ” [C}omplex questions surrounding ‘forgiveness, reconciliation, reparation, and revenge’ Bone to Pick ranges over centuries of contested histories, across five continents, spinning individual tragedies in and out of collective traumas, seeking the nature of ‘forgiveness, albeit as a proxy for a larger set of values.’
+The truth may be a prized (and politicized) commodity in the quest for social justice, but as Cose observes, quoting Czech novelist Milan Kundera, ‘The struggle of man against power is the struggle of memory against forgetting.’
 Bone to Pick is a timely reminder of that axiom and a useful addition to the canon of that struggle.”

 The Envy of the World, an in-depth essay on the state of black men in America, was published by Washington Square Press (an imprint of Simon and Schuster) in 2002 and has appeared on several best-seller lists, including the Essence magazine list, where it was number one.
 Newsweek featured the book on its cover and National Public Radio produced a special a program based on it.
 Kirkus Reviews called The Envy of the World, “A slender volume with a substantial and significant message.”
 The Washington Post described it as “lucid, eloquent and deeply personal book.”
 The Chicago Tribune called its author “a gifted, rhapsodic essayist.”
 “Cose charts both an urgently argued history of black masculinity and a moving and nuanced snapshot of where it is now,” declared Publishers’ Weekly.
 The paperback edition was published in January 2003.

-Cose’s best-selling The Rage of a Privileged Class, a book-length essay on race in America, was published by HarperCollins in January 1994.
+The Rage of a Privileged Class, Cose’s book-length essay on race in America, was published by HarperCollins in January 1994.
 It was featured as a Newsweek cover story and described by The New York Times Book Review as a “disciplined, graceful exposition of a neglected aspect of the subject of race in America.”

 Color-Blind: Seeing Beyond Race in a Race-Obsessed World (published in January 1997 and also excerpted in Newsweek) explored America’s continuing obsession with race.
 The New York Times Book Review called it “a book this country desperately needs, one with genuine healing potential,” and included Color-Blind among its best book of the year recommendations for 1997.

 At the Institute for Journalism Education (at the University of California, Berkeley), Cose designed and directed a widely quoted study on journalism careers published by IJE: The Quiet Crisis: Minority Journalists and Newsroom Opportunity (1985).
 He also instituted and served as inaugural director of IJE’s Management Training Center at Northwestern University.